wdolek/w4k-either/src/W4k.Either.CodeGeneration/README.md

 :warning: Code generator - despite targeting `netstandard2.0` - requires project to use at least `net6.0` (due to features used in generated code).

 All types distributed with `W4k.Either` package are generated using _this_ source generator.
-To see how to use those types and what is being generated, please refer to [`W4k.Either`](https://www.nuget.org/packages/W4k.Either/) package.
+To see how to use those types and what is being generated, please refer to [`W4k.Either`](https://www.nuget.org/packages/W4k.Either/) package or find generated code snapshots in [tests](../../tests/W4k.Either.CodeGeneration.Tests/Snapshots).

 The `W4k.Either.CodeGeneration` package enables you to generate your own types with custom logic.
 It generates types in two ways: